ljtill/azure-geodes-pattern/README.md

 ## Prerequisites

-- **Azure CLI:** Ensure you have the Azure CLI installed.
 - **Azure Subscription:** You need an active Azure subscription.
-- **Bicep:** Familiarity with Bicep and ARM template deployments is beneficial.
 - **Dev Container:** A dev container configuration is included in this repository to provide a consistent and isolated development environment.
 It is recommended that you use the dev container to ensure compatibility with the project's dependencies and tools.

 ## Getting Started